Dremel Fortiflex vs foredom

 Jewelry makers find this model user-friendly and productive.
 Its 1.6 horsepower hang-up style motor generates as much as 18,000 RPM in reverse and forward rotation.
 That is how you get maximum performance.

-That is a feature that any left-handed individual out there can utilize without ease and appreciate.
+That is a feature that any left-handed individual out there can utilize without ease and appreciation.
 The motor of the Foredom is powerful and designed to improve the power tool’s overall performance.
 It has that extra power required for continuous use within the harsh jewelry manufacturing process.

 The Foredom’s speed is controlled via a foot pedal that features quality electronics in a robust thick black plastic housing.
 Just like with the Dremel, those individuals who do not drive may struggle at first with getting to grips using the foot pedal.
 However, most users soon get the hang of this feature.